Captain (cricket): The toss

-Before the start of a match the home captain tosses a coin and the away captain calls heads or tails.
+Before the start of a match the home captain tosses a coin and the away captain call heads or tails.
 The captain who wins the toss is given the choice of whether to bat or bowl first.
 The decision usually depends on the condition of the pitch and whether it is likely to deteriorate, the weather conditions and the weather forecast.

 The decision also depends on the relative strengths of the team's batting and bowling.
 For instance in Test cricket, a side with only fast bowlers may choose to bowl first to try to take advantage of any early moisture in the pitch, knowing that it will be harder to take wickets later in the match.
 Similarly a side with a weak opening batting pair may choose to bowl first in order to protect their batsmen.

 Fielding positions

 The captain decides where the fielders will stand, in consultation with the bowler and sometimes other senior players.
 The fielding positions will usually be dictated by the type of bowler, the batsman's batting style, and the captain's assessment of the state of the match (and hence whether to set an attacking or a defensive field).